bagisto/bagisto-docs/api_cart.md

 # How To Create Requests For Cart <span class="edit-github"><img src="/docs/assets/images/Icon-Pencil-Large.svg" width="19px" height="13px"/> <a href="https://github.com/bagisto/bagisto-docs/blob/master/create_module.md">Edit On github</a></span>

 ## 1. Get Complete Cart Details:
-To get the current cart details, you have use the **`checkout/cart`** resource in API url.
+To get the current cart details, you have to use the **`checkout/cart`** resource in API url.
 You will see in all the **`cart`** related api, we used **`checkout prefix`**.
 This API call will work both with customer's authentication or without customer's authentication.
-If customer is not logged into the store, the this API resource will return the `Guest's` cart detail.
+If customer is not logged into the store, this API resource will return the `Guest's` cart details.

 **Note: In the `checkout/cart` resource API call, we used `GET HTTP verb` to get complete cart details of the customer/guest.**